 Simon blinked.
 "No. Why wouldn't I?"

-His former professor sighed.
-"You know what?
-Never mind.
-I'm most likely imagining Reavers where there're monkeys with leprosy."
-The epidemiologist tossed the folder back to Simon, plucked a pen out from the nearest chipped beaker, and handed it to him.
+"Never mind.
+I'm most likely imagining Reavers where there's monkeys with leprosy."
+Ahuva tossed the folder back to Simon, plucked a pen out from the nearest chipped beaker, and handed it to him.
 "I have an hour or so.
 Circle any unfamiliar proper nouns.
 On all the letters.
 Then we'll get to work."